dumitrurares14/dumitrurares14.github.io/content/posts/2D_ray_tracer/index.md

 categories: ["Basic"]
 ---

-2D Ray Tracer made during Block C in Year 1 at BUAS.
-The ray tracer is written entirely in C++ and runs only on the CPU.
-This was followed by a quick snake spin-off to showcase the capabilities of the renderer.
+This 2D Ray Tracer was developed as a course project at BUAS during Block C of Year 1.
+The entire rendering pipeline runs on the CPU in C++.
+To demonstrate the dynamic lighting capabilities, I made a small snake spinoff on top of the engine.

+## Goals and Motivations

+#### Technical Goals:

+- Explore fundamental ray-tracing concepts such as intersection checks, shadows, lighting.
+- Gain experience on CPU based renderers while improving C++ skills.
+- Get a basic understanding of optimization techniques in ray tracing

+#### Challenges and solutions